sythanhho/quotes/index.md

 > - Dr. Robert Schuller
 >"Tough times never last, but tough people do."
 > - Ernest Hemingway
 >"The world breaks everyone, and afterward, many are strong at the broken places."
+> - Nelson Mandela
+>"A winner is a dreamer who never gives up."